TassioCarmo/havard-cs50x-week4-memory/README.md

 A pointer is nothing more than an address
 Always set the value of a pointer to null if you are not going to use it imediantly because it's better to have your program to crash than have something you didn't intended

+dynamically allocated memory comes from the heap and static come from the stack